huntermetts/DailyJournal/README.md

-# Fridgify
+# DailyJournal
-An application to keep track of all the food in your refrigerator.
+An application to keep track of all the things I'm learning at Nashville Software School!

-## Setup
+## Short description:

-1. Clone this repository.
-1. `cd fridgify/src/lib`
-1. `npm install`
-1. `npm start`
+Apon looking at the setup of my first Daily Journal repo, I've decided to redo the entire application using some freshly learned skills.